-- on public property (all public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus) that are reported to a campus safety and security authority, as defined in the Act, or to local police agencies.
+- On public property (all public property, including thoroughfares, streets, sidewalk, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus) that are reported to a campus safety and security authority, as defined in the Act, or to local police agencies.

-This report is available in hard copy upon request, during normal business hours, at the Department of Public Safety, 148 South Main Street, Public Safety Desk; the Office of Admissions, Chase Hall, Reception Area; and the Office of Student Affairs, Conyngham Hall, Reception Area.
+This report is available in hard copy upon request, during normal business hours, at the Wilkes University Police Department, 148 South Main Street, and the Office of Admissions, Chase Hall.

 In addition to the crime statistics required by the Clery Act, the Pennsylvania Uniform Crime Reporting (UCR) Act requires the release of crime statistics and their rates to students, employees, new employees and applicants for admission.
-The index rate is calculated based on the actual number of Full Time Equivalent (FTE) students and employees, calculated according to a state-mandated formula and includes statistics from a geographic area that extends beyond the campus.
-These statistics reported reflect crimes as reported to the Wilkes University Department of Public Safety and are compiled in accordance with Pennsylvania Act 1988-73 and the College and University Information Act.
+The index rate is calculated based on the actual number of Full-Time Equivalent (FTE) students and employees, calculated according to a state-mandated formula and includes statistics from a geographic area that extends beyond the campus.
+These statistics reported reflect crimes as reported to the Wilkes University Police Department and are compiled in accordance with the Pennsylvania College and University Security Act of 1988.